merrcury/100-Days-Of-Code/docs/README.md

 ## Day 55 : March 1, 2020

 **Today's Progress** : Spent time doing Java Problems.
 Jave is not me friendly.

+## Day 56 : March 2, 2020

+**Today's Progress** : My interview test will have questions of DBMS and It's perfect time to revise the DBMS.
+I am using InfyTQ platform for practicing.